seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 We leave you now with better company.

 **SALARINO**
-I would have stay’d till I had made you merry,
+I would have stay'd till I had made you merry,
 If worthier friends had not prevented me.

 **ANTONIO**